arangodb/docs/3.11/aql/graphs-traversals.md

     {% endaqlexample %}
     {% include aqlexample.html id=examplevar type=type query=query bind=bind result=result %}

-We now see two queries: In one we add a variable *localScopeVar*, which is outside the scope of the traversal itself - it is not known inside of the traverser.
+We now see two queries: In one we add a `localScopeVar` variable, which is outside the scope of the traversal itself - it is not known inside of the traverser.
 Therefore, this filter can only be executed after the traversal, which may be undesired in large graphs.
 The second query on the other hand only operates on the